melans/blocking_bad/README.md

     ```
 3. You will likely be prompted for your `sudo` password as the script needs root privileges to modify `/etc/hosts`.
 4. The alias will download the latest script, make it executable, and run it.
 Follow the on-screen logs.

+To reverse the changes, use one of the methods described in "Restoring / Uninstalling".

 ## Configuration